siddk/udacity/Web Development/Lessons/Lesson5/lesson5.md

 The JSON dumps function will take any python object, and return the JSON representation.

 JSON dumps is really neat because it self-escapes quotes.

+##ASCII Chan API##
+We will be updating out ASCII Chan project from Unit 3, to include a map of submission locations on the front page.

+We will be using the following two APIs:
+    1. Request IP -> Coordinates: **hostip.info**
+    2. Draw a map --> **Google Maps Static Map API**